-The applicant does not have the resources to construct a new well or install a new generator to provide energy to the well nor has the applicant received any other outside source of funding for the project.
-The new well and generator will provide water during the dry season to allow the applicant to produce crops year-round and prevent the loss of crops due to drought.
-The project as a whole will support continued local agricultural production during future disasters, including drought.
+The applicant does not have the resources to fund the purchase and installation of a new generator, headgate, and other equipment for their agricultural operation nor has the applicant received any other outside source of funding for the project.
+The new generator, headgate, and equipment would improve agricultural use and production and will support continued local agricultural production during future disasters.